Last update July 5, 2023

-The milk of smoking mothers contains higher levels of Cotinine, Cadmium, Mercury other heavy metal, lower amount of proteins, Vitamin A C and E and other antioxidants.
+The milk of smoking mothers contains higher levels of Nicotine, Cotinine, Cadmium, Mercury, Lead and other heavy metals, and lower amount of proteins, Vitamin A, C and E and other antioxidants.
 (Gaxiola 2013, Yilmaz 2009, Milnerowicz 2005, Dahlström 2004, Kwapuliński 2004, Mascola 1998, Labrecque 1989, Luck 1985)

 Smoking may decrease milk production and induce alteration of lipid pattern of human milk.
 (Baheiraei 2014, Hopkinson 1992, Vio 1991, Andersen 1982)

 Although tobacco should be discouraged in general and more during breastfeeding, smoking is not an absolute contraindication to breastfeeding (Rowe 2013, AAP 2012, CLM 2012): all these risks described increases if in addition to mother smoking, the infant is formula fed.
 The latter is a reason to support breastfeeding among mothers who are not able to stop smoking since it is more effective whether the mother decreases smoking and avoids doing so inside the house.
 Most important, however, is that the mother would continue breastfeeding the baby.
-Nicotine excretion into milk is decreased if the mother feeds the infant 2 hours after smoking.
+(Phillips 2012, CLM 2012, Dorea 2007, Myr 2004, Nafstad 1996, Minchin 1991, Woodward 1990)

 Bed-sharing is not recommended for mothers who smoke.
 (UNICEF 2018, 2014 & 2006, Ball 2017, Landa 2012, ABM 2008, Myr 2004)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.